linode/docs/docs/uptime/monitoring-and-maintaining-your-server.md

 If you depend on your website or web application for your livelihood, an availability monitoring tool is practically a necessity.
 Once set up, the tool actively watches your servers and services and alerts you when they're unavailable.
 You'll be able to troubleshoot the problem and restore service as quickly as possible.

-Whether you use one virtual private server or dozens of them, mission-critical servers and services should be watched by an independent monitoring tool that can keep tabs on their availability.
+Whether you use one Linode or dozens of them, mission-critical servers and services should be watched by an independent monitoring tool that can keep tabs on their availability.
 The tool should have an automated method of detecting service-related incidents and be able to notify you via email, text message, or SMS.
 That way you'll know that a server or service is down within minutes of it having failed.

 ### Finding the Right Tool